corvuslee/public/hazelnut/purpose_built_db/aurora/README.md

 > While waiting, go back to the snapshots page and explore different actions
 > ![aurora snapshot](images/aurora_snapshot.png)
 > * **Copy snapshot** - by copying the backup data to another region, this provides a cost effective method for cross-region disaster recovery.
-> * **Export to Amazon S3** ([region availability](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_ExportSnapshot.html)) - by extracting data from the backup snapshot to S3 as parquet files, this enables a simple way to populate the data lake ([reference architecture](https://aws-reference-architectures.gitbook.io/datalake/)).
+> * **Export to Amazon S3** - by extracting data from the backup snapshot to S3 as parquet files, this enables a simple way to populate the data lake ([reference architecture](https://aws-reference-architectures.gitbook.io/datalake/)).
 The data are directly consumable by query services like Amazon Athena.

 ## Add a read replica for high availability